Lutie/TTRPG_Rules/terre-exile/docs/character/attributes.md

 This a secundary attribute.
 Balance reveals inner harmony, guiding recovery and resilience.
 The well-balanced bounce back with vigor, while the unbalanced struggle, their flame flickering under the test.
 Its base value is calculated from the other attributes: It's the average between the highest and lowest attributes.

+## Fortune (FOR)

+This a secundary attribute.
+Fortune represents the wealth of the character, a mixture of regular income, heritage, economy...